Christian Reformed Church in North America: Governance

 Church polity refers to the form of governance and organization of a church.
 The CRC follows a Presbyterian form of church polity organized under governance by elders, as compared to Episcopal polities organized under governance by bishops (Roman Catholic, United Methodist, and Episcopal denominations) and Congregational polities organized under the governance of the local congregation (Congregational, Baptist, Disciples of Christ).
 Governance by elders is assumed throughout the Christian Reformed Church Order, but CRC polity is not exactly like that of Presbyterian denominations.
-Two particular differences include the fact that the CRC has limited tenure for officebearers (so elders and deacons serve terms, not forever), and ministers are ordained and credentialed by a local congregation, not the regional classis or presbytery.
+Two particular differences include the fact that the CRC has limited tenure for officebearers (so elders and deacons serve terms, not indefinitely), and ministers are ordained and credentialed by a local congregation, not the regional classis or presbytery.
 Another key difference is that church polity in the CRC does not have confessional status and, therefore, the Church Order does not have the same authority as the creeds.
 The Church Order is subordinate to the creeds and confessions, which are subordinate to Scripture.

-The Christian Reformed Church has three levels of assembly: the church council (local assembly, composed of a congregation's deacons, elders, and ministerial staff), the classis (regional assembly, of which there are 48: 37 in the United States and 12 in Canada, with one straddling the international border), and the synod (bi-national assembly.)
+The Christian Reformed Church has three levels of assembly: the church council (local assembly, composed of a congregation's deacons, elders, and ordaine pastors), the classis (regional assembly, of which there are 49: 37 in the United States and 11 in Canada, with one straddling the international border), and the synod (bi-national assembly.)
 The church's Synod meets annually in June, with 192 delegates: a minister, an elder and a deacon from each classis, plus one other officebearer.

 Central offices of the church are located in Grand Rapids, Michigan, and Burlington, Ontario.
 The CRC in North America has sent missionaries to many countries around the world where Christian Reformed churches have been established, but these have organized on their own and are independent from the North American denomination.